Pablo Galdames (footballer, born 1996): Personal life

 He is the son of the Chilean former international footballer of the same name Pablo Galdames, brother of Thomas and Benjamín and half-brother of Mathías.
-In addition, through his maternal line, he and his brothers are related to the Spanish footballer Nerea Sánchez Millán.
+In addition, through his maternal line, he and his brothers are related to the Spanish-Chilean footballer Nerea Sánchez Millán.

+Style of play

+Galdames is a deep-lying playmaker, known for his ability to pass the pass progressively over long distances.